-The CO2 Coalition seeks to engage thought leaders, policy makers, and the public in an informed and dispassionate discussion of climate change, human’s role in the climate system, the limitations of climate models, and the consequences of mandated reductions in CO2 emissions.
+The CO2 Coalition was established in 2015 as a 501(c)(3) for the purpose of educating thought leaders, policy makers, and the public about the important contribution made by carbon dioxide to our lives and the economy.
+The Coalition seeks to engage in an informed and dispassionate discussion of climate change, humans’ role in the climate system, the limitations of climate models, and the consequences of mandated reductions in CO2 emissions.

 In carrying out our mission, we seek to strengthen the understanding of the role of science and the scientific process in addressing complex public policy issues like climate change.
 Science produces empirical, measurable, objective facts and provides a means for testing hypotheses that can be replicated and potentially disproven.
 Approaches to policy that do not adhere to the scientific process risk grave damage to the economy and to science.

 PhD in Physical Chemistry, Columbia University; Doctor of Medicine, Harvard Medical School; Fredrick Henry Leonhardt Professor Rockefeller University, Member National Academy of Sciences, Member National Academy of Medicine, Member German National Academy of Sciences (Leopoldina)

 Faculty, Tufts University’s Fletcher School; over forty years of experience in the international energy industry.